Heart failure is a condition caused by the heart failing to pump enough blood around the body at the right pressure.

 - heart failure with preserved ejection fraction (HFPEF) – usually a result of the left ventricle becoming stiff, making it difficult for the heart chamber to fill with blood

 - heart failure caused by diseased or damaged heart valves

 It is important that the type of heart failure you have is identified as it will affect the type of treatment you will be offered.
 A number of tests can be used to help diagnose heart failure.

 You should also have blood tests, an electrocardiogram (ECG) and an echocardiogram.
 These are used to investigate your heart and check how well it is functioning.
 If you have not had these tests, you should ask your doctor for an explanation.

 Read more about how heart failure is diagnosed.

 What causes heart failure?

-- high blood pressure (hypertension) – can put extra strain on the heart which over time can lead to heart failure
+- high blood pressure (hypertension) – this can put extra strain on the heart, which over time can lead to heart failure

-- coronary heart disease (CHD) – where the arteries that supply blood to the heart become clogged up by fatty substances (atherosclerosis); this may cause angina or a heart attack
+- coronary heart disease (CHD) – where the arteries that supply blood to the heart become clogged up by fatty substances (atherosclerosis), and may cause angina or a heart attack

-- heart muscle weakness (cardiomyopathy) – can cause heart failure; the reasons for this are often unclear but it may be genetic in origin, due to an infection (usually viral), alcohol misuse, or medication that is used to treat cancer
+- heart muscle weakness (cardiomyopathy) – this can cause heart failure; the reasons for this are often unclear, but it may be genetic in origin, or caused by an infection (usually viral), alcohol misuse, or medication used to treat cancer

 - heart rhythm disturbance (atrial fibrillation)